dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_network_attributes.rst

   network_attributes (optional, dict, None)
     Dictionary of network attributes and value.
-To view the list of attributes and its structure, see the below API https://*idrac_ip*/redfish/v1/Systems/System.Embedded.1/NetworkAdapters/<network_id>/NetworkDeviceFunctions/ <network_port_id>/Settings.
+To view the list of attributes and its structure, see the below API https://*idrac_ip*/redfish/v1/Systems/System.Embedded.1/NetworkAdapters/<network_id>/NetworkDeviceFunctions/ <network_port_id>/Settings and https://<idrac_ip>/redfish/v1/Schemas/NetworkDeviceFunction.v1_8_0.json.

     *network_attributes* is mutually exclusive with *oem_network_attributes*.